-- The notice of annual meeting of shareholders (the "Notice of Meeting"); - A management information circular (the "Circular"); and - A form of proxy (a "Form of Proxy") that registered shareholders may use to vote their shares without attending the Meeting.
+- The notice of annual and special meeting of shareholders (the "Notice of Meeting"); - A management information circular (the "Circular"); and - A form of proxy (a "Form of Proxy") that registered shareholders may use to vote their shares without attending the Meeting.

-The Circular and Form of Proxy are furnished in connection with the solicitation of proxies by or on behalf of management of FirstService for use at the Meeting to be held on Wednesday, April 8, 2020, at 11:00 a.m.
+The Circular and Form of Proxy are furnished in connection with the solicitation of proxies by or on behalf of management of FirstService for use at the Meeting to be held on Tuesday, April 6, 2021, at 4:00 p.m.
 (Toronto time).

-At the Meeting, management will report on FirstService's performance for the year ended December 31, 2019 and FirstService's plans for the coming year.
-The Meeting will deal with, among other things, the usual matters of governance, including the presentation of financial results, the election of directors and the appointment of auditors, as well as a non-binding advisory resolution on FirstService's approach to executive compensation.
+At the Meeting, management will report on FirstService's performance for the year ended December 31, 2020 and FirstService's plans for the coming year.
+The Meeting will deal with, among other things, the usual matters of governance, including the presentation of financial results, the election of directors and the appointment of auditors, as well as a resolution approving an amendment to the FirstService stock option plan to increase the maximum number of common shares reserved for issuance pursuant to the exercise of stock options granted thereunder (including a resolution to ratify and approve the issuance of certain stock options granted to FirstService employees) and a non-binding advisory resolution on FirstService's approach to executive compensation.
 Your presence, or at least your vote if you are unable to attend in person, is important.